 During 2001-2002, roughly $200,000 was spent on renovating the structure.
 Since that time, a small admission fee has been charged to help pay for the improvements and offset maintenance costs.

 As the lighthouse was built as more of an aid to commercialization than an aid to navigation, purists might not consider this modern building an authentic lighthouse.
-However, it is listed on navigational charts, and its white flash with a period of two-and-a-half seconds can be seen at a distance of fifteen miles.
+However, it is listed on navigational charts, and its white flash with a period of thirty seconds can be seen at a distance of fifteen miles.
 This fact, coupled with the historical lighthouse accounts found in the tower, links this modern lighthouse to its more aged siblings.

 In March 2022, a replica fourth-order Fresnel lens, crafted by Dan Spinella of Artworks Florida, was installed atop Harbour Town Lighthouse.
 This video shows the newly installed revolving lens.